reowst/sdk/USAGE.md

 ## 2. Create an account on our web portal

-To get acceleration for your application, you first need access to our web portal:
+To accelerate your application, you need access to our web portal:

 https://app.v3.networknext.com

-Inside the portal, you'll see a map of all players using Network Next, be able to drill into sessions for each live player, and configure your own usage of Network Next.
+Inside the portal, you'll see a map of all players using Network Next, be able to drill into sessions for each live player, and configure your usage of Network Next.

 Please reach out to sales@networknext.com to get access and begin your free trial.